nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 file with your backup to get back on track.

 Remember, AcademyAssist is here to make managing student information easy and stress-free.
 If you ever have questions about your data, just ask - we're always happy to help!
+You can reach us via our email (academyassist@gmail.com).

 --------------------------------------------------------------------------------------------------------------------